Retirement Letter for faculty, academic staff, and executive management

 - Surviving Spouse benefits may be available in the event of your death.

-- You and/or your covered dependents should apply for Medicare at least three months before reaching age 65 or once eligible, and should supply the Medicare Beneficiary Identifier (MBI) number for you and your covered dependents’ to MSU Human Resources at least 45 days BEFORE the effective date of Medicare.
-A copy of the Medicare card will meet this requirement.
+- You and/or your covered dependents should apply for Medicare at least three months before reaching age 65 or once eligible, and must supply the Medicare Beneficiary Identifier (MBI) number for you and your covered dependents to MSU Human Resources at least 45 days BEFORE the effective date of Medicare (or as soon as you receive it).
+A copy of the Medicare card or a copy of the Medicare confirmation letter, in addition to the Retiree Enrollment/Change Form, will meet this requirement.
 You will also need to enroll in the MSU retiree Medicare health care/prescription drug plan BEFORE the effective date.

 - If you are aged 65 or older at the time of retirement and eligible for a Special Enrollment Period (SEP) with Medicare, contact the HR Solutions Center to sign the required form.